kaavyamuthuganesan/Sci4Ga-Power-Plants/README.md

 ### `clean PLACES data.ipynb`
 **What it does**:
 Cleans public health data from the CDC’s PLACES dataset.
+Also identifies the top 5 tracts with the highest prevalence of asthma, copd, chd.

 **Why it was used**:
 To make health indicators usable for mapping and linking to energy infrastructure and demographics.